 A good wok is one of the most versatile pans in the kitchen.
-Beyond being the best choice for a stir fry, it's also the ideal vessel for deep-frying, steaming, and indoor smoking.
+Beyond being the best choice for a stir-fry, it's also the ideal vessel for deep-frying, steaming, and indoor smoking.
 It is the most commonly used pan in my kitchen.

-Here are some things to consider when purchasing one.
+Regardless of which wok you buy, though, here are some things to consider when purchasing one.

-Stainless steel woks, like the All-Clad 14-inch Stir Fry Pan ($200) are a waste of money.
-Not only are they extremely heavy and difficult to maneuver, they also take a long time to heat up and cool down—a fatal flaw for something that requires rapid, on-the-fly heat adjustments like a stir-fry.
-Food—particularly protein—has a tendency to stick to steel.
+- Stainless steel woks, like the All-Clad 14-Inch Stir Fry Pan ($200), are a waste of money.
+Not only are they extremely heavy and difficult to maneuver, they also take a long time to heat up and cool down—a fatal flaw for something that requires rapid, on-the-fly heat adjustments, like a stir-fry.
+Food, particularly protein, has a tendency to stick to steel.

 Shape and Handles

 Traditional woks have a deep bowl shape designed to fit into a circular opening directly over the hearth.
-Unless you have a custom wok insert in your range (and if you do, you probably aren't reading this article anyway), you want to avoid round-bottomed woks.
+Unless you have a custom wok insert in your range (if you do, you probably aren't reading this article anyway), you want to avoid round-bottomed woks.
 They won't work, period, on an electric range, and are tough to use on a gas range—even with one of those wok rings.
 On the other hand, woks with bottoms that are too flat defeat the purpose of a wok, making it tough to flip properly and to move food in and out of the high-heat zone.

 Care and Maintenance